 F. Other polices or announcement concerning the security and stability of the Internet and the DNS.

 Other requirements for domain name registration agreement.
-In addition to those prescribed under Article 3.11, Registrar shall, in the domain name registration agreement concluded with domain name holders, require such holders to: (i) agree the Registry or its designated person or its agents to use, duplicate, distribute, publish, modify or dispose of the personal data of the domain name holders in any other way, in accordance with provisions under Article 2.6; (ii) bring a lawsuit in accordance with the UDRP of ICANN; (iii) correct and update registration information of domain names during the domain name registration period; and (iv) agree to be bound by terms and conditions as agreed by both parties at the time of applying for domain registration.
+In addition to those prescribed under Article 3.13, Registrar shall, in the domain name registration agreement concluded with domain name holders, require such holders to: (i) agree the Registry or its designated person or its agents to use, duplicate, distribute, publish, modify or dispose of the personal data of the domain name holders in any other way, in accordance with provisions under Article2.7; (ii) bring a lawsuit in accordance with the UDRP of ICANN; (iii) correct and update registration information of domain names during the domain name registration period; and (iv) agree to be bound by terms and conditions as agreed by both parties at the time of applying for domain registration.

 Restrictions on domain name registration.
 Registrar shall also comply with applicable laws and regulations that impose restrictions on domain name registration, as well as relevant ICANN standards, policies, procedures and rules.